THINGS TO SEE AND DO WHEN IN HOBART

 Hobart Theatre Royal (Returning February 2021)

-Returning in February 2021, Hobart’s Theatre Royal is a historic performing arts venue and is the oldest continually operating theatre in Australia.
+Back again for 2021, Hobart’s Theatre Royal is a historic performing arts venue and is the oldest continually operating theatre in Australia.
 The theatre hosts a variety of comedy, musical and drama performances throughout the year.
 Conveniently located 2 minutes’ walk from the Hotel, take a look at what’s on this season.

 Right on the corner of Salamanca's most popular strip, you will find The Whaler.
 A quiet, cosy and warm little pub with a country town feels to it, taking inspiration from old Hobart whaling days.
 Regular live music helps to set the scene, although beer does form the foundation of the bar with homegrown favourites Cascade and Moo Brew holding pride in the place.
 They're also host wines with Tasmanian influence as well as fantastic local ciders on tap Willie Smith and Franks.
 To soak up all your drinking intake you could try their signature fried chicken or delicious helium burgers.